-- 1) Plan set cover sheet which should include the following information: - a.
+- 1) Plan set cover sheet and two sets of plans (one digital set when submitting on MyBuildingPermit.com.)
+Plan sheets should include the following information: - a.
 A statement of the scope of work that this permit is intended to cover. - b.
-Type and size of system(s) - c.
-Hood dimensions, exhaust duct and appliance dimensions, as well as the interface of the fire extinguishing system detectors. - d.
-Appliance(s) description - e.
+Type and size of systems. - c.
+Hood dimensions, exhaust duct and appliance dimensions, along with the interface of the fire extinguishing system detectors - d.
+Appliance(s) description. - e.
 Piping schematic to include an isometric layout.
-Nozzle type and location. - f.
-Manual actuation device and related cable installation in the kitchen. - g.
-Location and temperature of all fusible links. - h.
-System flow point capability, system flow points used, and pipe length equivalency calculations.

-Fire Systems, Commercial Cooking Suppression Systems continued
+Fire Systems, Commercial Cooking, continued

-- 2) Submit extinguishing equipment specifications. - 3) All construction documents shall be reviewed by a NICET Level III in special hazard suppression systems or a licensed professional engineer (PE) in the state of Washington prior to being submitted for permitting.
-The reviewing professional shall submit a stamped, signed, and dated letter; or verification method approved by the fire code official indicating the system has been reviewed and meets or exceeds the design requirements of the state of Washington and the local jurisdiction.
-[IFC §904.1.1.1 Design (Effective July 1, 2024)] - 4) All appliances shall be locked in place.
-If appliances must be moveable for cleaning, location markers shall be permanently installed to indicate the approved location of the appliance (e.g., wheel chocks designed to precisely relocate mobile cooking equipment under the exhaust hood, at the approved designed location, in accordance with NFPA 96 and NFPA 17A requirements). - 5) Systems shall be provided with interlocks of all critical components and operations such that if any interlock components are interrupted the cooking appliance shall not be able to operate.
+- f.
+Nozzle type and location. - g.
+Manual actuation device and related cable installation in the kitchen. - h.
+Location and temperature of the fusible links. - i.
+System flow point capability, system flow points used and pipe length equivalency calculations - 2) Also submit extinguishing equipment specifications. - 3) The plans shall be stamped and signed by the designer of record (installing contractor).
+The designer's name shall be clearly printed in the plans (no pseudonyms, acronyms, or aliases).
+Installation work shall be done by licensed, fully experienced, and responsible persons. - 4) All appliances shall be locked in place.
+If appliances must be moveable for cleaning, location markers shall be permanently installed to indicate the approved location of the appliance (e.g., Wheel chocks designed to precisely relocate mobile cooking equipment under the exhaust hood, at the approved designed location, in accordance with NFPA 96 and NFPA 17A requirements). - 5) Safety Interlocks.
+Systems shall be provided with interlocks of all critical components and operations such that if any interlock components are interrupted the cooking appliance shall not be able to operate.

-Extinguishing System Design Criteria:
+Extinguishing System Design Criteria